sylk0s/dotfiles/README.md

     - add the uuid of the disk to the thing
 - `cd /mnt`
 - `sudo nixos-install`
+- copy and setup dots. will be easier now with some creature comforts
+  - copy uuids, copy hardware-config, write host file
 - reboot into new system
 - clone dots
   - `git clone https://github.com/sylk0s/dotfiles`